Astronaut Scott Kelly Describes One Year In Space -- And Its After Effects - Slashdot

 Wtf right?

+Shouldn't it be more like "Help!
+I've fallen and I can't stop floating!"

+Mars has gravity -- at an acceleration rate of 3.711 meters per second squared, compare that to 9.8 m/s squared on Earth.
+So you will still fall down on Mars.
+Thanks for playing, though.

 One person doesn't like it, so lets give up?
-(Score:2)
+(Score:1)

 I have so many problems with the astronauts premise I don't know where to begin.